acestream/ace-network-docs/docs/library/popup/tokens.md

 Advantage is that this model is a "more green way of Bitcoin mining".

-- **Ace Coin mining** enjoyment of watching videos and listening to music with guaranteed rewards for generating content.
+- **Ace Time mining** enjoyment of watching videos and listening to music with guaranteed rewards for generating content.

 !!! info ""
     Term «Generation of content» means publishing, seeding and proxying content.